-Or a Black person… I’d be thrilled and honored to make the claim.
+Or a Black person… though I’d be thrilled and honored to make these claims.
 My Senegal, Ivory Coast/Ghana and Nigeria DNA together has Elizabeth Warren’s Native-American DNA beat 3 times over, but I don’t know my African ancestor(s).
 I haven’t lived a life with any of their experiences.
 I can’t own this.

 It is cool though!

 I estimate within 4-6 generations ago that I had at least one African ancestor and I may someday discover the confirmed genealogy of this person.

 My curiosity runs wild and that would be a super exciting day, but I still won’t be able to own it.
 An ally is the most I’ll ever be.

 First of all, it is extremely important to state that DNA does NOT make you Native or Jewish.
 Or any other culture for that matter.
 DNA is cool, but as they say – strictly for entertainment.